-Operation of Adding an Element to the List The create\and\add\node() Function
+Operation of Adding an Element to the List The create_and_add_node() Function

 The function, as its name suggests, creates a new element and inserts it to the list.
-The function returns a value of the int type, which is a status of the operation.
-It has two parameters.
+It returns a value of the int type, which is a status of the operation.
+It also has two parameters.
 The first one is a pointer to a pointer of the list base type.
 The second one is a variable of the int type and it is used for passing a number which should be stored in the new element.
 Please note, that the function body is quite simple.
 In the lines no. 4 and 5 the function tries to allocate memory for the new element.
-If the allocation fails the function returns -1 and terminates.
+If the allocation fails the function returns -1 and exits.
 If it is however successful, then the number is assigned to the element (line no. 8) and in the next field of the same element is stored an address stored in a variable pointed by the pointer to a pointer (line no. 9).
-Next, the address of the new element is assigned to the aforementioned variable, and the function terminates returning zero.
+Next, the address of the new element is assigned to the aforementioned variable, and the function exits returning zero.

-Operation of Adding an Element to the List The create\and\add\node() Function
+Operation of Adding an Element to the List The create_and_add_node() Function

-The create\and\add\node() performs activities which correspond to all cases of adding a new element to the sorted list in the program from the previous lecture and additionally to the operation of creating a new list (adding the first element to the list).
-A question arises, how such a simple function can cover all those cases that in the previous version of the program required defining a several separate functions?
-The answer is given after the add\node() function, which is responsible for finding a spot in the list where the new element should be added and for invoking the described function, is analysed.
+The create_and_add_node() function performs activities which correspond to all cases of adding a new element to the sorted list in the program from the previous lecture and additionally to the operation of creating a new list (adding the first element to the list).
+A question arises, how such a simple function can cover all those cases that in the previous version of the program required defining several separate functions?
+The answer is given after the add_node() function, which is responsible for finding a spot in the list where the new element should be added and for invoking the create_and_add_node() function, is analysed.